Eddy Merckx: 1969: A victory in Paris and injury in Blois

 His next major race was the two-day race, Paris–Luxembourg.
 Merckx was down fifty-four seconds going into the second day and attacked eight kilometers from the finish, on the slopes of the Bereldange.
 Merckx rode solo to catch the leading rider Jacques Anquetil, whom he dropped with a kilometer remaining.
 Merckx won the stage and gained enough time on the race leader Gimondi to win the race.

 On 9 September, Merckx participated in a three-round omnium event at the concrete velodrome in Blois where each rider was to be paced by a derny.
 Fernand Wambst was Merckx's pacer for the contest.
 After winning the first intermediate sprint of the first round, Wambst chose to slow their pace and move to the back of the race despite Merckx wanting to stay out in front for fear of an accident.
 Wambst wanted to pass everyone to provide a show for the crowd.
 The duo then increased their pace and began to pass each of the other contestants; however, as they passed the riders in first position, the leading derny lost control and crashed into the wall.
 Wambst chose to avoid the derny by going below it, but the leader's derny came back down and collided with Wambst, while Merckx's pedal caught one of the dernies.
 The two riders landed head first onto the track.

 Wambst died of a fractured skull as he was being transported to a hospital.
 Merckx remained unconscious for 45 minutes and awoke in the operating room.
 He sustained a concussion, whiplash, trapped nerves in his back, a displaced pelvis, and several other cuts and bruises.
 He remained at the hospital for a week before returning to Belgium.
 He spent six weeks in bed before beginning to race again in October.
 Merckx later stated that he "was never the same again" after the crash.
-He would constantly adjust his seat during races to help ease the pain.
-Merckx stopped racing on 26 October to recuperate.
+He would constantly adjust the height of his seat during races to help ease the pain.